-How to Crush Your Career Goals in 2017 and Beyond
+Tips to Crush Your Career Goals

-When doing this exercise, you may fall back on the action items you took to get things done but I recommend you also look at – “how was I behaving so that I could accomplish those things,” for example, your commitment to learning new things, being vulnerable, to ask questions and for help when you didn’t know something, these ways of “being,” could have gone a long way to helping you get to where you are today.
+When doing this exercise, you may fall back on the action items you took to get things done, but you may also want to ask yourself, “How was I behaving so that I could accomplish those things?”
+For example, what was your commitment to learning new things, being vulnerable, or asking questions and for help when you didn’t know something?
+These ways of “being” could have gone a long way to helping you get to where you are today.

 A. What you’re good at (what you’ve mastered, for example)